api-platform/docs/core/serialization.md

 It is possible to embed related objects (in their entirety, or only some of their properties) directly in the parent response through the use of serialization groups.
-By using the following serialization groups annotations (`@Groups`), a JSON representation of the author is embedded in the book response:
+By using the following serialization groups annotations (`@Groups`), a JSON representation of the author is embedded in the book response.
+As soon as any of the author's attributes is in the `book` group, the author will be embedded.

 [codeSelector]